therealssj/blog/content/development-updates/Development Update 136.md

     length = 18243
 +++

 Skyfleet, we are thrilled to announce the most recent version `0.25.0` of `PySkycoin`, the official Python client library for the Skycoin ecosystem.
 The library has been under development and testing for about a year.
-During that time it's been the key to implement non-trivial numbers of tools and integrations.
-This article will cover how to get started with it.
+During that time it’s been the key to implement non-trivial numbers of tools and integrations.
+This article will try to help readers answer some simple questions: *What is PySkycoin?
+Why should I use it?*.

-In short PySkycoin adds a scripting layer on top of the core Skycoin API's.
+In short PySkycoin adds a scripting layer on top of the core Skycoin API’s.
 Now it is possible to use the Python tools we all love to build all sorts of applications powered by the Skycoin blockchain.
-This is yet another alternative for empowering the many enthusiasts keen to continue expanding the Skycoin ecosystem.
-The team is committed to ensuring the continued development of this library as well as its related suite of open-source development tools, and will be hosting each stable release of these code-bases on the official [Skycoin github](https://github.com/skycoin) account.
+This is yet another alternative for empowering the many enthusiasts engaged in the unstoppable expansion of the Skycoin ecosystem.
+The team is committed to ensuring the continued development of this library as well as its companion suite of open-source development tools, and will be hosting each stable release of these code-bases on the official [Skycoin github](https://github.com/skycoin) account.
 Welcome into the future of cryptocurrencies powered by blockchain!

 **What makes PySkycoin great:**